 Trains are increasingly becoming a preferred way to travel, especially after the Sweden led ‘flygskam’, or “flight shame” movement.
-France has even banned short haul flights where good train links exist too.
+France has even banned short haul flights where good train links provide a reasonable option.

 The options for traveling by train, particularly long trips, are increasing all the time.
 Overnight ‘sleeper’ trains can be very helpful - providing a fun experience that gets you to your destination perfectly in the morning and saves you on the cost of a hotel for the night.
 Europe and Asia are especially good areas to find these trains.
 Visit The Man In Seat 61 website to explore all the great journeys you can take.

 In Australia, the railways are a little lacking and fairly slow, but there are convenient overnight trains running between all the major mainland cities.

 You could also try the famous luxury trains, The Ghan from Adelaide to Darwin or the Indian-Pacific that travels from Sydney to Perth.

 Cruise ships are surprisingly heavy polluters.
 By some estimates, the carbon emissions of taking a cruise actually exceeds that of flying, on a per km basis.
 The heavy fuel oil used by most ships and the amount of power needed to move such a huge vehicle is to blame and this comes with a lot of air pollution at the ports that the ships dock in.

 They are also potentially polluting the waters that they sail through by releasing grey water, sewage or leaking fuel.

 Over-tourism of sensitive natural areas is also a big concern.